 Children of a certain age might get a little antsy, making a smaller tour a better fit to help keep them from being overstimulated by the animals, all the people, and the motion of the boat.
 Perhaps a private tour is even the way to go, if you’d like to have a more personalized experience that caters to your needs.

-Some tours have age restrictions, like this tour with Whale Watch Kaikoura, that allows kids ages 3 and up to come on their boats.
+Some tours have age restrictions like this tour with Whale Watch Kaikoura, which allows kids ages 3 and up to come on their boats.
 Other tours allow all toddlers, and even babies, so make sure to confirm whether your tour company has an age restriction in place.

 Overall, though, the kids that I saw on our tours just seemed totally wrapped up in spotting the whales and looked like they were having tons of fun!